 Not sure where to stay & play in Bali?
 Here’s our guide to the different regions of Bali to help you plan your next vacay

-Whether it’s your first time or you’re an island regular, finding the best area to stay in Bali isn’t always an easy feat.
+Whether it’s your first time to Bali or you’re an island regular, finding the best area to stay in Bali isn’t always an easy feat.
 There are emerald rice fields and ritzy resort towns, sun-soaked beaches and misty rainforests.
 There’s wild nightlife for party animals, awesome activities for kids, and absolutely everything in between.
-So, to help you plan your Bali holiday and work out which place is right for you, here’s our Bali neighbourhood guide that gives you a taste of the different regions and activities on offer for every type of traveller.

-WHERE TO STAY IN BALI:
+WHERE TO STAY IN BALI: the best areas & must-visit neighbourhoods

 UBUD